 Undergraduate advising is recommended for all Film majors on a yearly basis and especially for those who have just declared Film as a major.
 Start by determining your enrollment time and date and then make sure all holds are cleared.
-Get permission numbers from your instructor, followed by an appointment with your advisor.
+Follow up by setting an appointment with your advisor.
 You'll be on your way to the start of an exciting new semester.

 Enrollment Time & Date

 Students can find the time and date they will get access to enroll in the MyKU Portal under the Progress Tab.

 Please note that all holds must be cleared before you will be able to enroll.
 Check your MyKU Portal for a list of your enrollment holds, and how to remove them.
 Take care of your holds early!

 To enroll in FMS Production courses, students no longer need to receive a permission number starting summer 2018.
 Instead, the course will enforce to the prerequisite to each production class in Enroll and Pay.
 As long as students have passed the prerequisites, they will be able to enroll as usual.